harshita2201301024/obsidian/Untitled 8.md

 1. header file name incase of multi upload
 2. translate to arabic (click of edit icon) functionality missing
 3. changing the dropdown will update header text as well?
+4. copy button and icon is repeating
+5.